 Today was a huge day!
 I met my cousin Rina (and her family) today!

 Let me first give you a bit of background.
 My paternal grandfather’s parents and elder sister were born in Finland and later moved to the US, where my grandfather was born.
 When my grandfather was about 17, his parents and sister moved back to Finland (we’re still not really sure why) and left my grandfather here.
 This was about 1936 maybe 1937.
-As best as we can determine from letters and census information, he may have lived with his family friends the Helin’s (of Helin Tackle – if anyone out there that has read Charles Helin’s journals can confirm or deny this, I’d love to hear more!) before later joining the Air Force (which was still part of the Army at this time).
+As best as we can determine from letters and census information (look here for other censuses that you can check out at as well), he may have lived with his family friends the Helin’s (of Helin Tackle – if anyone out there that has read Charles Helin’s journals can confirm or deny this, I’d love to hear more!) before later joining the Air Force (which was still part of the Army at this time).

 Fast forward to about a year ago and a half ago.
 I found letters with some last names, I poked around on Facebook and found someone that fit the last names, but I couldn’t tell if they were related.
 I’d cross reference people on Facebook with people on LinkedIn, but nothing seemed to match.